massgravel/Microsoft-Activation-Scripts/README.md

 <p align="center">A Windows and Office activator using HWID / Ohook / KMS38 / Online KMS activation methods, with a focus on open-source code and fewer antivirus detections.</p>
 <hr>

+## Note:

+Microsoft servers are currently rejecting HWID activation requests when activating through MAS, we're checking what's going on now.
+Use the KMS38 activation option for now.

 ## Download / How to use it?

 ### Method 1 - PowerShell (Recommended)